On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: RDC for Gaussian and Binary Semantic Sources

 \subsection{Binary Semantic Source}

-We also consider another special case of a discrete semantic source, where the source is binary and follows a Bernoulli distribution.
-More specifically, assume the semantic source $S$ and the indirect observation $X$ are doubly symmetric binary sources (DSBS) with a given crossover probability $q_{SX}\in[0,\frac12]$.
+We also consider another special case of a discrete semantic source, where the source follows a Bernoulli distribution.
+Formally, assume the semantic source $S$ and the indirect observation $X$ are doubly symmetric binary sources with a given crossover probability $q_{SX}\in[0,\frac12]$.
 In this case, we adopt the generalization constraint of the IB problem, defined as

 Then we have the following theorem with respect to the closed-form expression of the binary RDC function: \begin{theorem} Under the complexity constraint in (\ref{eq:complexity_term}) and distortion constraint in (\ref{eq:bin_distortion_IB}), the RDC function for binary sources has the following closed-form solution: